Tampa Bay Downs: History

-Tampa Bay Downs first opened its doors in 1926 under the name of the Tampa Downs as the racetrack of the West Coast Jockey Club, and has since amassed a long and colorful history.
+Tampa Bay Downs first opened its doors in 1926 under the name of Tampa Downs as the racetrack of the West Coast Jockey Club, and has since amassed a long and colorful history.
 The founding operation was headed by Ohio investor Harvey Myers and Kentucky Colonel Matt J. Winn.

 In 1943, the United States Army took over the track for use as a training facility.

 In 1946, the track was renamed Sunshine Park, and entered the modern era with the installation of an electric starting gate, photo finish and electric tote board.

 During the 1950s, the racecourse was a popular attraction with many sportswriters who came to the Tampa Bay area to cover baseball spring training.
 Legendary names like Grantland Rice, Red Smith, Fred Russell and Arthur Daley became regular visitors, calling the track the "Santa Anita of the South."

 The year 1965 marked the third name change for the track when it became Florida Downs and Turf Club.
 The track was renamed Tampa Bay Downs in 1980.